MonashMath/SCI1022/Git.md

  * [new branch]      master -> master
 Branch 'master' set up to track remote branch 'master' from 'origin'.
 ```
-Of course, you should replace `amartinhuertas` by your Github actual username.
+Of course, you should replace `amartinhuertas` by your GitHub actual username.
 These two commands set GitHub as the **origin** remote repository of the local Git repository and then push the full (local) repository there, respectively.
 The **origin** is the default remote repository that one interacts with when you do not explicitly specify a remote repository in a git command.
 (We note that a local repository might be connected to several remote repositories.)
 The `-u` option to `git push` sets GitHub as the upstream repository, which
 means that we will be able to download any changes automatically when we run `git pull`.
 Do not worry about these details, though; you will almost always copy such commands from GitHub and probably will not ever have to figure them out on your own.

 If pushing suceeded, then, after re-loading `https://github.com/your_github_username/repository4sci1022` on your web browser, you should be able to see an screen similar to that shown in [Figure 7](fig:github_after_push).